Over 2 million visitors enter Edinburgh Castle annually, making it Scotland’s most visited tourist attraction.

 Made of gold, silver, and precious gems, these Crown Jewels are of immense significance.

-Location: On display in the Crown Room.
+Location: It is on display in the Crown Room.

 Edinburgh Castle’s Chapel